slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On control

-'You can lead a horse to water but you can’t make him drink.'
+> *'You can lead a horse to water but you can’t make him drink.'*

 Control what you can: [what you’re primed by](), [who you are around](), the ideas and problems you [focus]() on.
 Ignore the rest.

-> *'If you change the way you look at things, the thing you look at change' -- Dr. Wayne Dyer*

 > *'If things seem under control, you're just not going fast enough.' -- Mario Andretti*

 > *'One’s real life is often the life that one does not lead.' -- Oscar Wilde*

 <!--
+> *'If you change the way you look at things, the thing you look at change' -- Dr. Wayne Dyer*
 - control is the master adiction.
 - focus on what doesnt change
 - past and future doesn't exist. we cannot control anything, at most we can influenciate something.

-> *'Sometimes people don't want to hear the truth because they don't want their illusions destroyed.' -- Friedrich Nietzsche* -->
+> *'Sometimes people don't want to hear the truth because they don't want their illusions destroyed.' -- Friedrich Nietzsche*

+- Não se pode fazer colecção de tudo.
+-->